Loving Spay + Neuter Clinic - Clinic Director/Senior Veterinarian

 Physical Demands: Must be able to sit or stand for hours at a time; lift at least 40 pounds without help and over 40 pounds with help; work at a computer and type; walk; get up and down on the floor; use hands to handle or feel; and reach with hands and arms.

-Please send all resumes to Anne Auditore at anne@ral.org.
-Along with your resume, be sure to include a cover letter or a statement of interest for the position.
+To apply: Please send all resumes to Anne Auditore at careers@ral.org.
+Please include your resume, a cover letter or a statement of interest for the position, and let us know how you heard about the job.
 We’re excited to hear from you!

 Next